thisrod/Optim.jl/docs/src/algo/precondition.md

 # Preconditioning

 The `GradientDescent`, `ConjugateGradient` and `LBFGS` methods support preconditioning.
-A preconditioner can be thought of as a change of coordinates under which the Hessian is better conditioned.
+A preconditioner is a linear operator `P` that can be thought of as a change of coordinates from `x = Py` to `y` to improve the condition of the Hessian.
 With a good preconditioner substantially improved convergence is possible.

+More precisely, the solvers that support preconditioning look along a line.
+Given a guess `x₀` for the minimizer, they search for a better minimizer `x = x₀ + a*g`, where `g` is a direction vector, and `a` is a distance along the line.
+Typically, `g` is the gradient of the cost function `f` at `x₀`.
+When a preconditioner is specified, they search along the line `x = x₀ + a*P⁻¹*g` instead.
+How this relates to the Hessian is explained below.

-A preconditioner `P`can be of any type as long as the following two methods are
+A preconditioner `P` can be of any type as long as the following two methods are
 implemented:

 * `A_ldiv_B!(pgr, P, gr)` : apply `P` to a vector `gr` and store in `pgr`